Last updated on January 21st, 2023 at 08:41 pm

 - Muhammadu Bello ben Ahmadu ben Hamidu ben Adamu, 1924–1928

 - Mustafa ben Muhammadu Abba, 1928–1946 (son of Muhammadu Abba)

 Impact of Islamist Insurgency In Adamawa

 The region has been negatively affected by the Islamist insurgency in the country.
 Adamawa has become a home to camp thousands of internally displaced persons running away from Boko Haram activities in neighbouring regions.

-The United States Agency for International Development is one of the organizations serving the community, and it has made known her commitment to keeping on providing humanitarian assistance.
+The United States Agency for International Development is one of the organizations serving the community, and it has made known its commitment to keep on providing humanitarian assistance